onayeri/kickstarter-analysis/README.md

 ---
 * ##### **Limitations:** The dataset shows that as the financial goal range increases, the total amount of films decreases.
 Because there are less total projects, some of the ranges are largely skewed when in reality there may have only been two movies within one financial goal range.
 This is not a lot of data collected and by only reading the graph, one would not know that 1 project was successful and one failed; they would only know 50% were successful and 50% failed.
 This does not tell the full story of the data.
 ---
-* ##### **Recommendation:** It would be beneficial to create an additional graph that shows the amount of overall projects in relation to the financial project goals, so that it is made clear that there is more data available for some ranges more than others.
+* ##### **Recommendation:** It would be beneficial to create an additional graph that shows the amount of overall projects in relation to the financial project goals, so that it is made clear that there is more data available for some ranges than others.
 ![image](https://user-images.githubusercontent.com/105329532/177216469-9d2249dc-15ff-4c38-aa8c-4c2790402141.png)